 Complete Results: fandm.edu/fandmpoll

-The August 2020 Franklin & Marshall College Poll finds that half (46%) of the state’s registered voters believe the state is “headed in the right direction,” which is below the recent high of 57% reported in October, 2019.
-This general optimism holds despite significant concern about COVID-19.
-Registered voters list COVID-19 (31%) as the most important problem facing the state today, but concerns about the economy and personal finances have sharply increased in the past month, rising from 12% to 22%.
-Most registered voters believe that Pennsylvania has managed the coronavirus outbreak better (52%) or the same (27%) as other states.
+- The September 2020 Franklin & Marshall College Poll finds that only two in five (40%) of the state’s registered voters believe the state is “headed in the right direction,” which continues a steady decline in optimism about the direction of the state over the past year.
+Registered voters list COVID-19 (25%) as the most important problem facing the state today, but concerns about the economy and personal finances continue to increase, rising from 12% in July to 25% today.

-- Nearly three-quarters (72%) of the state’s registered voters say they are “very interested” in the 2020 elections, about the same level of interest as last month (74%) and similar to the interest expressed by registered voters in August 2016.
-More voters expect to cast their ballot in person (62%) than by mail (31%) in 2020, but there are partisan differences in these expectations.
+- Nearly three-quarters (71%) of the state’s registered voters say they are “very interested” in the 2020 elections, about the same level of interest as last month (72%).
+This level of interest is similar to the interest expressed by registered voters in September, 2016.
+More voters expect to cast their ballot in person (60%) than by mail (34%) in 2020, but there are partisan differences in these expectations.
 Most (58%) of the state’s registered voters favor the use of mail-in ballots, although many more Democrats (86%) and independents (62%) than Republicans (24%) favor mail-in voting.
 Most registered voters are confident that the state’s tabulated vote count will be accurate if mail-in voting is widely used (59%), but only one in three (32%) Republicans are confident those counts will be accurate, compared to most Democrats (83%) and Independents (51%).